Franck12-ab/AskGeorge/README.md

 # AskGeorge+ 🧠📚
 *A Multi-Agent AI Support Assistant for George Brown College*

 AskGeorge+ is a Retrieval-Augmented Generation (RAG) system built with modular agents to help George Brown College students get quick, accurate answers to academic and administrative questions.
-It combines document scraping, semantic search with FAISS, and natural language answers powered by both local and cloud LLMs.
+It combines document scraping, semantic search with FAISS, and natural language answers powered by both local and cloud LLMs, with a modern Flask web interface.

 ---